googleinterns/e2e-convrec/README.md

 `tensorboard --logdir=gs://e2e_central/models/base --port=8080`

+## Setting Up Dev Enviroment:

+if you want to set up a dev enviroment with the right dependencies installed, you can create a virtual enviroment and install the requirements.txt.
+Any type of virtual enviroment should work.

+Example:

+`python3 -m venv ~/envs/e2e`

+`source ~/envs/e2e/bin/activate`

+`pip3 install -r requirements.txt`

 ## Rebuilding the training data:

-if you wanbted to reformat the training data you can use `python3 -m data.build_redial` to run the script to format the redial dataset.
+if you wanted to reformat the training data you can use `python3 -m data.build_redial` to run the script to format the redial dataset.
 This shouldn't be necessary (the data is already formatted).

+## To Run Tests

+You can use the command `python3 -m unittest` to run all the tests or `python3 -m unittest test/$SPECIFIC_TEST` to run a specific test